oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Genome Analysis Toolkit or GATK is a software package developed at the Broad Institute to analyse next-generation resequencing data.
 The toolkit offers a wide variety of tools, with a primary focus on variant discovery and genotyping as well as strong emphasis on data quality assurance.
 Its robust architecture, powerful processing engine and high-performance computing features make it capable of taking on projects of any size.

-**URL**
+**More Information**

 http://www.broadinstitute.org/gatk/

 **Available Versions**::

     3.8-1-Java-1.8.0_241
+    4.1.8.1-GCCcore-9.3.0-Java-1.8
     4.1.5.0-GCCcore-9.3.0-Java-1.8
-    4.1.8.1-GCCcore-9.3.0-Java-1.8

 GCC